Monica Rodriguez

-Monica Rodriguez is an American politician in California.
+Monica Rodriguez (born 1974) is an American politician in California.
 She currently serves as a Los Angeles City Council member, and represents the 7th district.
 The district is located in the San Fernando Valley, and includes the neighborhoods of Pacoima, Sunland-Tujunga, Sylmar, Shadow Hills, Sun Valley, Lake View Terrace, and Mission Hills.
 Rodriguez was sworn in on July 1, 2017.

 Career

 Prior to her election to the Los Angeles City Council, Rodriguez served as Vice President the Los Angeles Board of Public Works, overseeing essential city services.
 She was appointed by Los Angeles Mayor Eric Garcetti to the Board in 2013.
 As Vice President, she partnered with the private sector to start a rain barrel program and spearheaded an upgrade to the city's contracting website so that it was easier to use, especially for small-, minority- and women-owned businesses that have a harder time navigating the city's contracting process.
 She also started a small-business academy to help less-advantaged businesses gain a leg up.

 Rodriguez previously served as a Community Affairs Manager for Mayor Richard Riordan and as an aide to Los Angeles City Councilmembers Mike Hernandez and Richard Alarcon.
 She also served as a Chief Deputy to Los Angeles Unified School Boardmember Caprice Young and as an executive in the California Realtors Association.